trosage/Limeade/README.md

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Limeade`
-* Copy the folder to your Sublime Text 2 `Packages` directory
+* Copy the folder called `Theme - Limeade` to your Sublime Text 2 `Packages` directory

 ## Using Limeade